-A solicitor who said that after one of his clients had received no satisfaction from a national newspaper they complained to the Commission, after which point "the complaint was resolved ... amicably and swiftly.
-The alternative, which I would in the past have been more likely to pursue, "Nothing but praise for the Commission, they dealt with my complaint with efficiency and great compassion"

-would have been to bring libel proceedings.
+• A solicitor who said that after one of his clients had received no satisfaction from a national newspaper they complained to the Commission, after which point "the complaint was resolved ... amicably and swiftly.
+The alternative, which I would in the past have been more likely to pursue, would have been to bring libel proceedings.
 If that had been the case, I am in no doubt that the parties' positions would have become entrenched and a huge amount of time and money would have been expended, possibly only to arrive at the same results".